itsgg/itsgg.github.io/_posts/2025-01-06-mindfulness-practices.md

 ## Anchor in the Present

-- Choose a physical sensation as your “anchor”—it could be your breath, the feeling of your hands, or the sounds around you.
+- Choose a physical sensation as your “anchor”, it could be your breath, the feeling of your hands, or the sounds around you.
 - Whenever your mind starts to wander, gently bring your attention back to this anchor.

 ---